 Travel grant deadlines vary for Canadian universities.
 Check with your home university CLIC contact.

-March 6th for the China Scholarship Council and CLIC online registration.
+Noon March 4, 2020 (MST): Application with the China Scholarship Council and CLIC online registration

 College of International Education (CIE)